WebOrigami/docs/src/content/concepts/hello.md

 }}
 </figure>

-Website creators sometimes refer to URLs as _routes_: when you enter a URL like [team/Alice.html](/demos/aboutUs/team/Alice.html), you're picking one particular route through this map of the site's content.
+Website creators refer to URLs as _routes_: when you enter a URL like [team/Alice.html](/demos/aboutUs/team/Alice.html), you're picking one particular route through this map of the site's content.
 Conceptually speaking, the web server starts at the tree's root on the left and then follows the keys `team` and `Alice.html` through this map to find the web page it should send to your browser.

-In addition to HTML pages, the full tree for a site also includes CSS stylesheets, image files, JavaScript files, or other resources referenced by the HTML.
-So the full tree for the About Us site is a little bigger:
+The full tree for a site is a little bigger than what's shown above, because it also includes CSS stylesheets, image files, or other resources referenced by the HTML:

 <figure>
 {{ svg.js siteComplete }}
 </figure>

-This conceptual tree can help you envision and build a site, but most web systems don't give you a way to directly edit or visualize this tree.

-Origami is different: you directly build this tree, often grafting together branches defined in different ways.
-You can see a direct visual representation of what you're building.
+This conceptual tree can help you envision and build a site.
+Most web systems don't give you a way to directly edit or visualize such a tree.
+In Origami you can directly build a site's tree, grafting together branches defined in different ways.
+You can see a direct visual representation of the site you're building.

 ## Defining a simple tree

 The concise Origami [language](/language) lets you build sites and other things with trees.
-(If you're a JavaScript programmer, you can also do all of this in JavaScript.)

-In the Origami language, you define a site in a file with a name like `site.ori`.
-(The name is not significant; anything with the `.ori` extension will do.)
-If that file contains
+In the Origami language, you define a site in an Origami file with a name like `site.ori`.
+The name isn't significant; anything with the `.ori` extension will do.
+If an Origami file contains:

 ```
 {